itswadesh/anne-docs/admin-user-manual.md

 #### Product Categories

-- In product edit go to right bottom categories section.
+- In product edit, go to right bottom categories section.

   - Categories help customers to faster navigate through the store and find the products as per their need.
   - Categories are groups of products that a product is included in.
 The product can be assigned to one category or several categories.